 - Connect people to their world, giving them control over TV, appliances and their computer.

 For individuals diagnosed with dysarthria as a result of a neurological condition, the AAC device should:

 - Support quick, easy and efficient interaction within larger groups of people, providing a clear voice regardless of environment or social situation.

 - Allow for access changes, if a person can no longer select what they want to say with their finger, AAC should allow for alternative access methods such as switch scanning or eye control.

 - Provide meaningful messages to communication partners at work, home or in the community etc.

-- Encourage social interaction on a variety of platforms in person, by phone, text message, e-mail, and optional web.
+- Encourage social interaction on a variety of platforms in person, by phone, text message, e-mail, and over the internet.